Twisted compactifications of 6D field theories from maximal 7D gauged supergravity: Solutions from gaugings in representation

 In this case, there is no supersymmetric $AdS_7$ fixed point.
 The supersymmetric vacuum is given by half-supersymmetric domain walls dual to $N=(2,0)$ non-conformal field theories in six dimensions. \\ We now perform the twist by turning on the following $SO(2)\times SO(2)$ gauge fields

 and imposing the projection conditions given in \eqref{SO(2)xSO(2)Projcon} and

 together with the twist condition \eqref{YSO(2)xSO(2)on1QYM}. \\ With all these, we find the following BPS equations

 From these equations, there are no fixed point solutions satisfying the conditions $\phi'=\phi_0'=V'=0$ and $U'=\frac{1}{L_{\textrm{AdS}_5}}$.
-In subsequent analysis, we will consider interpolating solutions between an asymptotically locally flat domain wall and curved domain walls in $SO(4)$ gauge group. \\ For large $V$, the contribution from the gauge fields is highly suppressed.
+In subsequent analysis, we will consider interpolating solutions between an asymptotically locally flat domain wall and curved domain walls in $SO(4)$ gauge group.
+Similar solutions can also be found in $SO(2,2)$ gauge group. \\ For large $V$, the contribution from the gauge fields is highly suppressed.
 In this limit, we find

 which implies that $U\sim V\rightarrow \infty$ as $r\rightarrow \infty$.
 Examples of flow solutions with this asymptotic behavior are given in figures \ref{Z_AdS5xS2_SO2xSO2_SO4g_flow}, \ref{Z_AdS5xR2_SO2xSO2_SO4g_flow} and \ref{Z_AdS5xH2_SO2xSO2_SO4g_flow} for $\Sigma^2=S^2,\mathbb{R}^2,H^2$, respectively.
 In these solutions, we have set $g=16$.
 We note here that the flows to the flat $Mkw_4\times \mathbb{R}^2$-sliced domain walls given in figure \ref{Z_AdS5xR2_SO2xSO2_SO4g_flow} are possible provided that we set $p_2=-p_1$ as required by the twist condition.
 It should also be pointed out that the green curve in figure \ref{Z_AdS5xR2_SO2xSO2_SO4g_flow} is simply the usual flat domain wall since $k=p_1=p_2=0$.
 In this case, the solution preserves the full $SO(4)$ gauge symmetry due to the vanishing of the $SO(2)\times SO(2)$ singlet scalar $\phi$.
-This solution has already been given analytically in \cite{our_7D_DW}. \\ As shown in \cite{Henning_Emanuel}, the maximal gauged supergravity in seven dimensions with $CSO(p,q,4-p-q)$ gauged group obtained from the embedding tensor in $\overline{\mathbf{40}}$ representation can be embedded in type IIB theory via a truncation on $H^{p,q}\circ T^{4-p-q}$.
+This solution has already been given analytically in \cite{our_7D_DW}. \\ As shown in \cite{Henning_Emanuel}, the maximal gauged supergravity in seven dimensions with $CSO(p,q,4-p-q)$ gauge group obtained from the embedding tensor in $\overline{\mathbf{40}}$ representation can be embedded in type IIB theory via a truncation on $H^{p,q}\circ T^{4-p-q}$.
 For the present discussion, we only need the ten-dimensional metric which, for $SO(p,4-p)$ gauge group, is given by

 with

 $\eta^{ij}$ is the $SO(p,4-p)$ invariant tensor, and $\mu_i$ are coordinates on $H^{p,q}$ satisfying $\mu_i\mu_j\eta^{ij}=1$.
 In term of the parametrization \eqref{t=4decompose}, $\kappa$ is identified as follows